bio.rodeo

 EPFL

-A transformer that reasons over entire proteomes to produce context-aware protein representations for zero-shot protein-protein interaction and gene essentiality prediction.
+Proteome-scale protein language model whose representations enable zero-shot protein-protein interaction and gene essentiality prediction.

 Released: August 2025